Fluent City

 Diving further into pain point #3 revealed that there was an issue with discoverability: 4 out of 8 teachers did not know where to find the lesson summary feature

-The following features were chosen as high priority due to their low-to-mid effort to implement and the high impact it would create.
+Key features such as the ones listed below were chosen as high priority due to their low-to-mid effort and the high impact it would create.

-• Reconfigure internal system so information is organized by student, not lesson
+• Improved information architecture: Reconfigure internal system so information is organized by student, not lesson

-• Direct access to the lesson summary page from the online calendar
+• Discoverability: Direct access to the lesson summary page from the online calendar

 03 - Final Designs